 How To Make Fortified Wine [3 Ways to Fortify Wine]

 Given their current demand, it is hard to believe that in the past, these wines dictated the trends of wine commerce.

 The decline of these wines was probably caused by the negligence of winemakers.
 Altering their flavor, using poor quality alcohol and using scarce wines in the production, fortified wines gained an unfortunate fame.

 Now, more and more enthusiasts approach this drink with extreme interest and many even want to know how to make fortified wine.

 Often called “liqueur wine”, this type of wine has a complex structure which is not determined only by the quality of the grapes, but also by the quality of the spirit used to fortify it.

 In broad terms, fortified wines have an alcohol concentration between 15% and 22%, although there are stronger fortified wines.

 England was one of the main consumers of this Mediterranean delight and all famous fortified wines, including Marsala, Jerez, and Port, emerged more or less in the same period.

-Their occurrence was a result of the need to preserve wine for a longer time rather than an attempt to create an innovative drink.
+The creation of fortified wine was a result of the need to preserve wine for a longer time rather than an attempt to create an innovative drink.

 For this reason, it was up to the winemakers to decide when and how much alcohol to add during the vinification process.

 Nevertheless, this is also why fortified wines are hard to understand and appreciate.

 You can add spirit to a wine-base, in which case you can technically use any type of sweet wine you like, or make fortified wine from scratch, starting it from grapes or grape juice.

 It’s easy to imagine that there are fundamental differences between the two techniques, but if you want to achieve the best results, it’s recommended to start the wine from grapes or selected grape juice.

 The only difference is the addition of alcohol at some stage, depending on what type of fortified wine you want to obtain.

-Adding Alcohol Before Fermentation
+1. Add Alcohol Before Fermentation

 Based on the sugar concentration of the juice is possible to determine how much alcohol to add, based on how strong you want the fortified wine to be.

 For example, if the initial sugar concentration of the grape juice is 22% and you want to obtain a fortified wine with an alcohol concentration of 18%, you’ll have to add 9,5 parts of 95% alcohol to 77 parts of grape juice.

 If you’ve ever made wine, you probably know that alcohol kills yeasts, that’s why fortified wines made with this method don’t have a fine structure and are usually very alcoholic.

 The best grape varietal to consider if you still want to give it a try is Muscat.

-Adding Alcohol During Fermentation
+2. Add Alcohol During Fermentation

 On one hand, alcohol may be added to a traditional wine only to stop fermentation, in an attempt to achieve a sweet wine or to make a fortified wine.

 This will leave a residual sugar in a variable percentage, depending on the initial sugar concentration of the juice, and the method is used to obtain one of the most famous fortified wines in the world, Port.

 To determine how much alcohol to use, just measure the alcoholic concentration of the wine you’re making and calculate the quantity of alcohol to add, based on the final alcoholic concentration you want to achieve.

-Adding Alcohol After Fermentation
+3. Add Alcohol After Fermentation

 You can do this either with your wine or with a quality wine bought from a winery, but if you want to brag in front of your friends, just make the wine yourself.

 It is recommended to use food-grade alcohol 95%, to avoid altering the flavors and aromas of the wine.
 In the alternative, you can fortify your wine with brandy.

 Simply calculate the quantity of alcohol to add, based on the final concentration you want to achieve, mix the two liquids and let the wine mature in an oak barrel or glass carboy for about six months before bottling.